Welcome to the FPRA Treasure Coast Chapter!

 Our chapter will be selling t-shirts in the next few months, and with the proceeds (approximately $500), we will purchase the artificial mini reef.
 The funds will also cover the cost of installation.
 A plaque will be placed on the dock at the reef site commemorating this gift from our chapter.
 An installation ceremony will be held later this year and I will be working with President Elect Sarah Prohaska to coordinate the event.

 You can order your shirts here https://forms.gle/roBXaioV5MN88yoV8 and then pay for them below.
-Shirts are uni-sex and the deadline to purchase is August 31st, 2020.
+Shirts are uni-sex.

 In my current position with Port St. Lucie Utility Systems, I am part of the team behind our St. Lucie River/C-23 Canal Water Quality Project, that when complete, will keep 21% of excess freshwater discharges from entering the North Fork of the St. Lucie River and ultimately the Indian River Lagoon.
 Excess freshwater throws off the delicate balance of our waterways and can cause algal blooms.
 I am thrilled that our community project will help benefit the health of the river and its inhabitants.